DrC0okie/HEIG_ARN_Project/README.md

 This practical work aims to evaluate the effectiveness of CNNs in this domain and identify potential areas for improvement in model architecture and training methodology.

 ## The Problem

 The task is to classify code images into three programming languages: C++, Python, and Haskell.
 We collected a balanced dataset with 100 code samples for each language, sourced from GitHub repositories.
-The collected images are visually diverse, representing various coding styles and formatting preferences within each language.
-Below are examples showing the intra-class diversity and the apparent difficulty due to inter-class similarity.
+The collected images are visually diverse, representing different formatting preferences within each language.

 ## Data Collection

-Because we couldn't simply use  `bing-image-downloader` for our model application, we had to manually collect our code samples.
+We had to manually collect our code samples.
 The first step was to gather 100 code samples for each of the three programming languages: C++, Python, and Haskell.
 We sourced these samples from GitHub repositories, which was extremely time-consuming.
 Each sample needed to be representative of the language's syntax and structure to ensure a comprehensive dataset.

 To standardize the visual representation of the code snippets, we developed a script to generate Carbon configurations.
 Carbon is an online tool that allows to create images of source code.
 The script was designed to vary syntax highlighting themes, font families, and other parameters, reducing the risk of bias in the model's feature extraction process.
 This was important to be sure that the model learns to recognize the "essence" of the code rather than visual styles.
 Applying the configurations and generating images was a manual process.
 Each of the 300 code samples had to be pasted into Carbon with the specified configurations and saved individually.
 This manual effort was also very time-consuming.